Unity-Technologies/Unity-Robotics-Hub/README.md

 [FAQs](faq.md)

 ## Support
-For general questions or feedback, connect directly with the Robotics team at [unity-robotics@unity3d.com](mailto:unity-robotics@unity3d.com).
+For general questions, feedback, or feature requests, connect directly with the Robotics team at [unity-robotics@unity3d.com](mailto:unity-robotics@unity3d.com).

 For bugs or other issues, please file a GitHub issue and the Robotics team will investigate the issue as soon as possible.